leaprotocol/clona/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email].
+For any questions or inquiries, please contact Lea Králová at lea.kralova00@gmail.com .